docker/extensions-sdk/docs/extensions/oauth2-flow.md

 #### Token Endpoint Response

 Finally, you can read the access token from the HTTP response and pass it to the extension UI by having the browser after OAuth be redirected to the backend service.
 The backend service, in turn, will have to explicitly redirect the browser to `docker-desktop://dashboard/open`.

+## Store the access token

+At the time of this writing, the Docker Extensions SDK does not provide a mechanism to safely store secrets.

+Therefore, it is highly recommended to use an external source of storage to store the access token.

+> ** Warning **
+>
+> Storing the access token in the client's localStorage would be a security risk as that storage is currently shared amongst all extensions.
+> {: .warning}